Table of Contents

 - Anti-adrenergic effects: Blockade of adrenergic receptors can result in orthostatic hypotension and reflex tachycardia.

 - Anti-histamine effects: Blockade of histamine receptors can result in sedation.
 This is an effect of certain phenothiazine antipsychotics such as chlorpromazine.

-- Metabolic and cardiovascular side effects: A very important side effect to consider.
+- Metabolic and cardiovascular side effects: This group of side effects is very important to consider.
 Antipsychotics can cause weight gain, diabetes mellitus and cardiovascular disease.
 These side effects are more common with the second-generation atypical antipsychotics, such as olanzapine, clozapine and quetiapine.
 As a result, the cardiovascular health of patients on antipsychotics needs to be monitored closely.

-- Sexual dysfunction: Decreased libido and erectile dysfunction may occur in men, and is a result of a combination of dopamine, adrenergic and muscarinic receptor blockade.
+- Sexual dysfunction: Decreased libido and erectile dysfunction may occur in men.
+Those conditions are a result of a combination of dopamine, adrenergic and muscarinic receptor blockade.

-- Neuroleptic malignant syndrome: a rare syndrome, occurring in 1-2% of patients, characterized by hyperthermia, muscle rigidity, mental confusion and autonomic nervous system dysfunction.
-This syndrome is fatal in 10-20% of cases as it can cause renal or cardiovascular failure.
-Treatment is by immediate cessation of the antipsychotic drug, and administration bromocriptine, a dopamine receptor agonist, and dantrolene, a skeletal muscle relaxant.
+- Neuroleptic malignant syndrome: A rare syndrome occurring in 1-2% of patients.
+It is characterized by hyperthermia, muscle rigidity, mental confusion and autonomic nervous system dysfunction.
+This syndrome is fatal in 10-20% of the cases as it can cause renal or cardiovascular failure.
+Treatment is by immediate cessation of the antipsychotic drug and administration of bromocriptine, a dopamine receptor agonist, and dantrolene, a skeletal muscle relaxant.

 Bipolar Disorder Medication

 Drugs used in the treatment of bipolar disorder include: